George Achica

-George R. Achica (born December 19, 1960) is an American former professional football defensive tackle.
-Achica played professionally for the Los Angeles Express of the United States Football League (USFL), and the Indianapolis Colts of the National Football League (NFL).
-He played college football for the University of Southern California, and was recognized as a consensus All-American.
+George R. Achica (born December 19, 1960) is an American former professional football player who was a defensive tackle in the National Football League (NFL) and United States Football League (USFL).
+Achica played professionally for the Los Angeles Express of the USFL and Indianapolis Colts of the NFL.
+He played college football for the USC Trojans, and was recognized as a consensus All-American.

 Early life

 Achica was born in American Samoa on December 19, 1960.
 He attended Andrew Hill High School in San Jose, California where he was an All-American in both football and wrestling.
 In football, Achica was voted to the 1978 Parade All-America High School Football team as a senior.
 In wrestling, he won two California high school state titles as a sophomore and junior.
 In his senior season, Achica lost in the semi-finals of the state tournament, his first wrestling loss of his high school career.

 College career

 Achica played football at the University of Southern California (USC) from 1979 to 1982.
 Achica joined USC as they were ranked #1 in the preseason AP poll.
 He saw playing time as a freshman and USC won their second straight Rose Bowl, defeating Ohio State 17–16.
 As a sophomore, Achica was named to the 1980 All-PAC-10 First-Team.

 In his junior season, Achica was named to the 1981 All-PAC-10 First-Team while gaining an All-America Second-Team selection.
 During his that season, Achica blocked a field goal in USC's game against rival UCLA that he later said was one of his most important football performances.
 With four seconds remaining, and USC leading 22–21, Achica blocked Norm Johnson's 46-yard field goal attempt, denying UCLA a trip to the Rose Bowl.

 As a senior, Achica was selected to his third All-PAC-10 First-Team and was named a consensus All-American.
 He also won the 1982 Morris Trophy, as the PAC-10 Conference's best defensive lineman.
 Achica was the first of four Samoans to be selected as All-Americans at USC; the others being Junior Seau, Troy Polamalu, and Lofa Tatupu.